Intumescent Paint: Complete Guide to Fire Protection Coatings

 Dry Film Thickness Requirements

 The relationship between dry film thickness DFT and fire rating depends on substrate and section factor.
-For steel, thinner sections (higher section factor) heat faster during a fire event, requiring greater wet film thickness to achieve the same protection as heavier sections.
+For steel, thinner sections (higher section factor) heat faster during a fire event, requiring greater dry film thickness to achieve the same protection as heavier sections.
 For example:

-• Steel beams may require 20-40 mils DFT for 2-hour ratings depending on section factor
+Steel beams may require 80-130 mils DFT for 2-hour ratings depending on section factor

 Environmental Considerations

-Who Needs Intumescent Paint
+Who Needs Intumescent Coatings

 Modern building code requirements and architectural trends have expanded demand for fire protection that doesn't compromise design intent.
 Exposed steel and wood create striking interior spaces—but they require fireproof coating solutions that maintain visual appeal.